cloudmesh-community/fa18-523-60/paper/paper.md

 and querying of the raw PyMongo queries [@www-querying].

 ## Flask-Mongo
-“Flask is a micro web framework written in Python” [@flask-framework].
+> "Flask is a micro web framework written in Python"
+> [@flask-framework].

 It is more pythonic, it is developed after Django, and is explicitly targeting Python user community.
 It is lightweight, it does not require tools or libraries and hence is classified as a Micro Web framework.
 Flask caters application features such object mappers, authentication methods, and form validations by supporting extensions.